 "Buying" a CD is effectively lending money to the seller of the CD.
 Financial institutions use the funds from sold CDs to re-lend (and profit from the difference), hold in their reserves, spend for their operations, or take care of other miscellaneous expenses.
 Along with the federal funds rate, all of these factors play a part in determining the interest rates that each financial institution will pay on their CDs.

 Although they weren't called CDs then, a financial concept similar to that of a modern CD was first used by European banks in the 1600s.
 These banks gave a receipt to account holders for the funds they deposited, which they lent to merchants.
 However, to ensure that account holders did not withdraw their funds while they were lent out, the banks began to pay interest for the use of their money for a designated period of time.
 This sort of financial transaction is essentially how a modern CD operates.

 A major turning point for CDs happened in the early twentieth century after the stock market crash of 1929, which was partly due to unregulated banks that didn't have reserve requirements.
 In response, the FDIC was established to regulate banks and give investors (such as CD holders) assurance that the government would protect their assets up to a limit.

 Historically, rates of CD yields have varied greatly.
 During the high-inflation years of the late 1970s and 1980s, CDs had return rates of almost 20%.
 On the other hand, CD rates have dropped to as low as standard savings rates during certain years.
-CD rates have declined since 1984, a time when they once exceeded 10% APY.
+CD rates had declined since 1984, a time when they once exceeded 10% APY.
 In late 2007, just before the economy spiraled downward, they were at 4%.
 In comparison, the average one-year CD yield is below 1% in 2021.
-In the U.S., the Federal Reserve, which controls federal funds rate, calibrates them accordingly based on the economic climate.
+In the U.S., the Federal Reserve, which controls federal funds rates, calibrates them accordingly based on the economic climate.

 How to Use CDs